mclenburg/plutoTV-tvheadend/README.md

 # plutoTV-tvheadend
 Perl-Script to generate m3u and xmltv-epg from PlutoTV-API.
 So far, there are still short interruptions when advertising starts or ends.
+This is due to an [issue in ffmpeg](https://trac.ffmpeg.org/ticket/5419).

 There are two ways to use these scripts:
 * you can generate a static m3u8 by using the `plutotv-generate.pl`-script with params
 * you can start `plutotv-localserver.pl` as local HTTP-Server and call it via URLs